lilbuu-glitch/product-management-test/README.md

 - **Data Validation**: Validasi input di sisi server dan client.
 - **Stock Status Indicator**: Indikator visual untuk status stok (hijau/kuning/merah).

+This is the Dashboard Product Management
 ![Dashboard Product Management](Image%201/Dashboard%20Product%20Management.png)

+You can add product as many as you can
 ![Add Product](Image%201/Add%20Product.png)

+Also you can delete the product
 ![Delete](Image%201/Delete.png)

 ![Hasil](Image%201/Hasil%20.png)